cirrus-geo/cirrus-geo/docs/src/cirrus/20_arch.rst

 --------

 **execution**: An individual run of a workflow on a payload

-**feeder**: A function that generates payload and adds them to the Cirrus process queue

 **payload**: A Cirrus Process Payload used as input to a workflow